 - Step-by-Step for OneNote:

 - Samsung Notes (Android – Galaxy Tab): Deeply integrated with the S Pen, offering excellent handwriting recognition, easy PDF annotation, and a variety of brushes and tools.
-It’s often pre-installed and highly optimized for Samsung devices.
+It’s pre-installed and highly optimized for Samsung devices.

 Tips for Efficient Note-Taking: